Shi Yuqi: 2018: First All England and World Tour Finals titles, Thomas Cup and Asiad Team Champions, World Championships silver

-2019: Sudirman Cup Champion, Asian Championships silver and First Swiss Open title
+2019: Sudirman Cup Champion, Asian Championships silver, and First Swiss Open title

 Shi's first tournament of the season was at the Malaysia Masters where he reached the quarter-finals but was defeated by Malaysia's Daren Liew in three games.
 In March, his quest to defend his All England title was thwarted by Viktor Axelsen after losing to him in the semi-finals.
-Shi then bounces back quickly from his disappointment by winning the next tournament, the Swiss Open.
-There, he defeated B. Sai Praneeth in three games, 19–21, 21–18, 21–12, to win his first Swiss Open title.
+Shi then bounced back quickly from his disappointment by winning the next tournament, the Swiss Open.
+There, he defeated B. Sai Praneeth to win his first Swiss Open title.
 In April, he competed at the Malaysia Open but lost to Lin Dan in the semi-finals.
 He then participated in the Asian Championships held in Wuhan, China, where he finished with a silver medal, after losing to Kento Momota in the final.
-In May, at the Sudirman Cup, Shi helped the Chinese team to win their eleventh title after he completes a stunning comeback over World No.1 Kento Momota to clinch China three-game sweep of Japan.
+In May, at the Sudirman Cup, Shi helped the Chinese team to win their eleventh title after he completed a stunning comeback over World No.1 Kento Momota to clinch China's three-game sweep of Japan.
 In July, Shi participated in the Indonesia Open where he suffered a horrible ankle injury in a match with Anders Antonsen and had to retire.
-For the rest of the year, Shi did not perform well, he only reached the final of the Macau Open, where he lost to Thailand's Sitthikom Thammasin 21–12, 14–21, 7–21.
+For the rest of the year, Shi did not perform well.
+He only reached the final of the Macau Open, where he lost to Thailand's Sitthikom Thammasin.